 The invitations can also reflect the science theme by using paintbrushes dipped in milk to write out the party details on white paper.
 Indicate in visible ink how to decipher the message (heating the paper over a candle).
 Be sure to emphasize parental supervision to avoid any accidents.

-Fire up the Food and Favours
+Fire up the Food and Favors

-Make the eating experience an unforgettable one by laying out sandwiches and providing a variety of beverage mixes of different colours that the children can experiment with and create personalized combinations of.
+Make the eating experience an unforgettable one by laying out sandwiches and providing a variety of beverage mixes of different colors that the children can experiment with and create personalized combinations of.
 They are sure to spend more than a few minutes at the food table having fun with this.
 You can also order an erupting volcano cake at a bakery that offers personalized cake designs for when it’s time to blow out the candles.

 Get Giddy with the Games

 Fingerprint Lift – the kids will surely get a kick out of lifting their own fingerprints and examining them with this game.
 For this game, you will need a pocket mirror for each child that will be participating in the game.
 Instruct them to press their fingertips against the surface of the mirror.
 Then they will need to brush the print with graphite dust.
 Graphite dust can be created by rubbing a pencil with sandpaper and collecting the dust that is produced.
 Afterwards, they will need to apply a strip of tape to the print and gently peel it off.
 Stick the tape to a piece of white paper and the print should appear clearly.

 What am I? – This is the classic party game with a scientific twist.
 Depending on the age of the guests, choose science-related words and write them down on strips of cardboard paper.
 Tape a different word on each guest’s back without allowing them to read the word.
 Their goal is to guess the word that has been assigned to them by asking the other guests questions that can be answered with a yes or a no. The first person to guess their word correctly wins the game.